ok69531/AAIS-public/README.md

 ```
 3. Install the dependencies from the requirements file.
 ```
-# for Max, and Window-CPU
+# for Mac, and Window-CPU
 pip install -r requirements.txt

 # for Window-GPU